euwbah/musescore-xen-tuner/README.md

 If enharmonic equivalents in your ET/temperament are not showing up, try increasing this number slightly (e.g. 0.01).
 Floating point errors (inaccuracies in computer number-crunching) may cause enharmonically equivalent notes to have slightly different cent values.
 Also, make sure you specify your cent offsets to as many decimal places as possible to reduce this error.

 If you're working in a very large JI subset and there are no enharmonic equivalents, it's recommended to set this number smaller (or even to 0), to prevent two very similar notes being regarded as enharmonically equivalent, since there are no equivalents in JI.

+### Keyboard shortcuts stop working

+You could have started more than one instance of Xen Tuner.
+Close Xen Tuner and restart, or restart MuseScore.

+If you ran Xen Tuner from the Plugin Creator, you will need to restart MuseScore to restart Xen Tuner normally again.

 ## Reporting an issue